Its population: 4,095,140

 Doubtless, the chronic instability existing

-implement long term economic development strategy.
+to implement long term economic development strategy.
 Consequently, the country

 lack modern transportation network.
 Scarce financial means are used for security,